discretegames/runmany/README.md

 The .many file format is what RunMany expects when given a file to run.

 Principally, a .many file consists of sections that each contain one or more snippets.
-A section starts with an unindented header line such as `Python:` or `Stdin for Python:`, then the content of its first snippet is the indented lines below.
-Additional snippets may be added to the section with an `Also:` header, and a section ends when a new one starts or an unindented `End.` or the end of the file is encountered.
+A section starts with an unindented header line such as `Python:` or `Stdin for Python:`, then the content of the first snippet is what appears after the colon and on indented lines below.
+Additional snippets may be added to the section with an unindented `Also:` header, and a section ends when a new one starts or an unindented `End.` or the end of the file is encountered.

 A .many file runs from top to bottom, executing sections and snippets in the order they are encountered.
 Notably,